Tristar

 E4

-Vacuum does not respond to trigger or power button; display (if equipped) shows E4 or four red flashes; unit previously exposed to liquid or very humid environment.
+Vacuum does not respond to the trigger or power button; the display (if equipped) shows E4 or four red flashes; the unit was previously exposed to liquid or a very humid environment.

 Moisture / Liquid Ingress Detected